Mental Health: Delivering Improved, Integrated and Accessible Services

 - Contact us for venue

-COVID-19 has intensified dislocation amongst campus communities, propelled healthcare students onto the front line of a global pandemic and upended traditional teaching models; but, it will pass - and when it does, pre-existing issues will resurface.
-This conference will break-down the cultures, economic factors, social and institutional pressures that contributed to dramatic rises in disclosures of mental health issues and student suicides at universities in the UK prior to COVID-19 - providing delegates with the knowledge and tools to ensure that students return to campuses better equipped to support them after the pandemic.
+COVID-19 has intensified dislocation amongst campus communities, propelled healthcare students onto the front line of a global pandemic and upended traditional expectations of the university experience.
+This CPD-accredited conference will explore the diverse impact(s) and disruption of lockdowns and COVID-19 measures on university students - as well as breaking-down the cultures, economic factors, social and institutional pressures that contributed to dramatic rises in disclosures of mental health issues and student suicides at universities in the UK prior to COVID-19; providing delegates with the knowledge and tools to ensure that students return to campuses better equipped to support them after the pandemic.

-Student Mental Health: Responding to the Crisis is our third national conference bringing together domestic and European HE institute leaders, students, academic/policy researchers, health, social care and counselling services.
+This conference is the third in a series of national events bringing together HE leaders, strategic and wellbeing staff, students, academic/policy researchers, health, social care and counselling services to develop responses to the student mental health crisis.
 Conference delegates will take away the following benefits of attending:

 Persecutory perfectionism is a blight on the mental health of students.
-In his presentation at November's conference, Alan Percy introduced delegates to his 'Committee Theory of Self'; a concept that positions the 'Self' as Chairperson of an unruly, conflicted committee that, unless appropriately disciplined, will be overrun by the dominant, persecutory voice of the 'dictator'.
+In his presentation at the previous Student Mental Health conference, Alan Percy introduced delegates to his 'Committee Theory of Self'; a concept that positions the 'Self' as Chairperson of an unruly, conflicted committee that, unless appropriately disciplined, will be overrun by the dominant, persecutory voice of the 'dictator'.

 In the conference keynote, Alan, Head of Counselling at Oxford University and Visiting Professor in Psychology at Fudan University, Shanghai, will expand on his committee metaphor - discussing how the pursuit of a balanced, democratic resolution to marginalise the aggressive voice of the committee's persecutory 'dictator' is essential in improving student mental health.

-The inquiry is seeking to explore and uncover the reasons as to why the disparities exist, so as to advise government and the HE sector on how to remove barriers and give disabled students the support they need.
-This presentation will look at the challenges and possible solutions to issues faced by disabled students within the three strands of student life that the inquiry will focus on; teaching and learning, living and social, transition and employment.
+The inquiry is seeking to explore and uncover the reasons why the disparities exist, so as to advise government and the HE sector on how to remove barriers and give disabled students the support they need.
+This presentation will look at the challenges and possible solutions to issues faced by disabled students within the three strands of student life that the inquiry focuses on; teaching and learning, living and social, transition and employment.

 This presentation will cover the findings from Afua's research project - exploring how the attainment gap impacts the mental health of BME students and propose recommendations to expand knowledge, strengthen representation and raise awareness of issues restricting BME attainment.